 Alternatively, there are nearby officers’ quarters that can be reserved through Fort Casey Inn.
 There is limited availability, and these units go quickly!
 A number of bed and breakfast establishments are also in nearby Coupeville.
 Check out the possibilities at: http://www.cometocoupeville.com/coupeville_lodging.html and http://www.coupevillelodging.com/lodging/!

-Dining: Returning for their second year, we will have a highly recommended catering service from Coupeville to provide our meals.
+Dining: Returning for their third year, we will have a highly recommended catering service from Coupeville to provide our meals.
 We look forward to fabulous, healthy food from Serendipity Caterers.
 You can check out their website at: http://www.serendipitytogo.com .

 What should I bring besides my instrument?